nicolascuello/Stellar-MADE/drawings.md

 - Pietro Tino, 3º, scuola di Alba Adriatica, 19/01/2022
     <img src="https://nicolascuello.github.io/Stellar-MADE/images/pietro-drawing.jpg" alt="Pietro drawing" width="600"/>

-I was very impressed by theire spectacular drawings.
-Also, this was a great opportunity the physics behind the orbits.
-Upon inspection, many questions immediately arise from these drawings:
+I was very impressed by their spectacular and accurate artwork.
+This was a great opportunity to talk about the physics behind the orbits.
+Upon inspection of the drawings, several questions arose:
-- Can we have misaligned orbits around binary stars?
+- Is it common to have misaligned orbits around binary stars?
-- Why are orbits eccentric?
-Is this configuration stable?
+- Why are some orbits eccentric?
+Are these configurations stable?
 - What is the difference between circumstellar and circumbinary planets?
-- Can we have planets on the same orbit (aka Trojan planets)?
+- Can planets share the same orbit (aka Trojan planets)?
 - Are these planetary systems similar to the Solar System?